 If you’re traveling for a shoot, the benefits of hiring local are numerous and varied, but they’re particularly potent when it comes to cutting BTL payroll costs.

-While hiring local crew won’t reduce the price of BTL payroll services directly, it will reduce other crew-based expenses.
+While hiring local crew won’t reduce the price of film payroll services directly, it will reduce other crew-based expenses.
 The costs of travel, lodging, and local transportation will be minimized if not discarded entirely, freeing up room in your budget and relieving pressure from more direct cast and crew payroll expenses.

 The difference between hiring an employee and a contractor could grant big savings for your budget.
-Contractors are guaranteed fewer employment rights and come with relatively less burdensome tax obligations than employees, which ultimately results in lower costs for BTL payroll services when making a 1-to-1 comparison.
+Contractors are guaranteed fewer employment rights and come with relatively less burdensome tax obligations than employees, which ultimately results in lower costs for BTL payroll services when making a one-to-one comparison.

 However, be careful to avoid misclassification mistakes.